maxlevv/Gesture-Detection/README.md

 &nbsp;

 - archive: code not needed any more, but might be somewhat interesting

+## Runs and Plots used for the Presentation

+- The data that we used to generate the plots in the presentation can be found in saved_runs/Visualized_Runs
+- For this we used the script src/evaluation/evaluate.py
+- To visualize the MediaPipe data and our preprocessed  data we used the notebook src/data_exploration/feature_visualization.ipynb